russmckendrick/records/content/albums/the-real-thing-16034532/index.md

 ---
 title: "Faith No More - The Real Thing"
-album_artist: "Faith No More"
+artist: "Faith No More"
-album_title: "The Real Thing"
+album_name: "The Real Thing"
 date: 2020-11-04
 release_id: "16034532"
 slug: "the-real-thing-16034532"
+hideSummary: true
 cover:
     image: "the-real-thing-16034532.jpg"
+    alt: "The Real Thing by Faith No More"
+    caption: "The Real Thing by Faith No More"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock"]
 ---

 ## Tracklisting